Unzué Palace: Architecture

 The Unzué Palace was characteristic of aristocratic family residences in Buenos Aires at the end of the nineteenth century.
 Built in the 1880s, it was an example of the French academic style, which was popular within high society at the time.
 Occupying a significant site above a steep bank or barranca, with elevated gardens that descended northward, the building overlooked the current Avenida del Libertador and bordered Calle Agüero, where the ancillary functions were located.
 As in other high similar society residences of the time, it was built from high quality materials, including French metalwork, Italian marble, oak floors, drinking water through the use of sand filters and modern electrics.
 The building's façade included a slated mansard roof, popular in French architecture, and a columned entrance gallery guarding the main entrance and lower floor, accessed through a marble staircase.
 In 1942, the ramp was demolished and replaced with a pine and cedarwood staircase, reflecting the original style of the building.
-Two rooms were joined to create a library, whose walls were lined with light walnut wood panelling and shelving, and a included a veined marble fireplace.
+Two rooms were joined to create a library, whose walls were lined with light walnut wood panelling and shelving, and an included a veined marble fireplace.
 A wall was built to separate the salon, adorned with two alcoves, a chandelier, crystal wall lights, and Louis XV French furnishings.

 As the Unzué Quinta was the official residence of the President of the Nation, it required facilities to house the Granaderos Regiment, responsible for the President's security, and garages for the vehicles that transported him.
 For this purpose, the old service quarters located behind the residence were adapted into barracks for the troops and a presidential garage.

 Gardens

 The garden design has been variously attributed to both Carlos Thays and Rubén Darío, although neither name has ever been proved.
-It occupied 21.154 m², and was surrounded by Avenida Libertador and Austria and Agüero streets.
+It occupied 21.154 m^{2}, and was surrounded by Avenida Libertador and Austria and Agüero streets.
 It contained a wide variety of plant species, including magnolias and araucaria, cedar, chestnut, fig, orange, and palm trees, in addition to a lake and a planned aviary.
 It also had curved pathways, fountains, palm trees and iron lamposts.
 Situated on higher ground above a steep bank or barranca, entry to the residence from the street was through the gardens.